 Think about it: You wake up in the morning, you use the toilet, wash your hands, take a shower, brush your teeth, then you move on to the kitchen, drink your daily PowerCocktail.
 It’s these simple things in life, we pay almost no attention to anymore.
 Because access to clean water is nothing any of us need to be concerned about.
-Yet, almost 50% of the world’s population still has no access.
-Three billion people in developing countries have to stand in line to have access to clean water.
+Yet, one in three people globally still do not have access to safe drinking water.
+And 785 million people worldwide remain without even basic drinking water services.

 Clean Water is Essential for Healthy Growth

 In the past years, Ghana has made significant progress to improve access to water sources.
-However, about 33% of the country’s population still lacks access to water, among those children, the most vulnerable.
-Limited access to proper sanitation puts them at risk, physically, every day, because they have to walk for more than 30 minutes in search of water.
+However, about 19% of the country’s population still lacks access to water and 80% lacks access to sanitation facilities, among those children, the most vulnerable.
+Limited access to proper sanitation puts them at risk, physically, every day, because they have to walk for more than 30 minutes each way in search of water.
 Some end up getting it from contaminated sources such as untreated rivers, dams, and ponds, leaving them vulnerable to waterborne illness and disease.
 Furthermore, the time they spend in search for water is not spent in school.
 Therefore, lack of accessible water doesn’t only endanger their health, but their education as well.
 Adequate sanitation and hygiene are key drivers for poverty reduction and socio-economic development.

 World Vision Provides Clean Water to a New Person Every 10 Seconds

-PM-International proudly supports World Vision’s WASH (Water, Sanitation and Hygiene) program for Improved Child Well-Being in the Krachi East district, located in the Southeast of Ghana.
+PM-International proudly supports World Vision’s WASH (Water, Sanitation and Hygiene) program for Improved Child Well-Being in the Krachi East district, located in the Southeast of Ghana, and in the Upper Denkyira West District, located in the South-West of Ghana. .
 Access to safe sources remains to be a major problem for the people of the district.
 Juliana Goessmann from World Vision explains: “The target communities are remote, difficult to access, and without any boreholes, whereas other communities do not have enough boreholes to cover all community members.”
 Together with World Vision we help to improve the situation.
 In fact, World Vision provides clean water to a new person every 10 seconds.
 But it’s not just about providing access but also about teaching children good hygiene practices, to ensure the good result is maintained and sustained.

 Nobody Should Consider Water a Luxury